Vexed-Darius/Electrical_Engineering_Portfolio/Embedded_Projects/ESP32_Objection_Detection/README.md

 ## Files
 - `ObjectDetection_with_Speaker.ino` → ESP32 code
-- `wiring_diagram.png` → hardware setup
-- `photos/` → pictures of running system
+- `Final schematic without speaker.png` → Final schematic of components to be used
-- Optional video link for demo
+- `PCB layer layout` → Shows traces on PCB board with layout for components and ESP32

 ## Edge Impulse Studio
 - Below is the link and creditentials to access the edge impluse studio to see how the mdel was trained and deployed